Chair-for-Security-Engineering/FIVER/README.md

 Publications
 ---

 J. Richter-Brockmann, A. Rezaei Shahmirzadi, P. Sasdrich, A. Moradi, T. Güneysu (2021): [FIVER - Robust Verification of Countermeasures against Fault Injections](https://eprint.iacr.org/2021/936.pdf).
 TCHES 2021 (preprint)

+Acknowledgment
+---

+We would like to thank the anonymous reviewers from the CHES'21 artifact submission committee that provided us with useful comments and suggestions to improve our framework and the instructions to run FIVER.